eslint/eslint/docs/src/rules/implicit-arrow-linebreak.md

 <!--FIXABLE-->

-Enforces the location of arrow function bodies with implicit returns.

 An arrow function body can contain an implicit return as an expression instead of a block body.
 It can be useful to enforce a consistent location for the implicitly returned expression.

 ## Rule Details